 You’ll need to pipe your spider webs on something flat and stable - you DON'T want them to bend or flex while they’re drying.

-If you're using one, tape your design template down to your work surface.
+If you're using one, tape your spider web template down to your work surface.
 Masking tape works fine for most surfaces.